cs-amy/project-codebase/README.md

 - Integrating and evaluating OCR pipelines with text classifiers.
 - Comprehensive evaluation, error analysis, and report finalization.

-### Notes
+### Important Notes
-- This README will be updated continuously as the project progresses.
+- Python 3.9.6 was used to develop the project.
+- The image generation routine might be compute-intensive.
+It performed well on an 11-core CPU, 18GB RAM machine.
+- The codebase is not yet fully modularised.
 - You may encounter bugs (this is still a work in progress).
-Please report them to me.
+If you find any, please report them to me.
 Thank you!